Restarting SIAP for Summer 2026!

 | Sketch of Smith's Island and St. George's from St. David's by Edmund Hallewell, c1842-1844, courtesy Dr. Edward Harris |

 The Smith's Island Archaeology Project invites applications to join the Summer 2026 Field School running from May 25 to June 29.
-Our work will focus on expanding excavations in the 1612 First Town site at Smallpox Bay, which will include fully defining two partially excavated early buildings and surveying promising new areas that have numerous deep anomalies revealed with Ground Penetrating Radar.
+Our work will focus on expanding the excavations of the 1612 First Town site at Smallpox Bay, featured as the cover story of Dec.
+2024's Smithsonian Magazine.
+We will start by fully defining two partially excavated early buildings and then open new units in an area that has numerous deep anomalies revealed by using Ground Penetrating Radar.

 ![]() |